 The APVMA will always consider alternative information provided by applicants where that information can be demonstrated to be relevant for the particular situation.

-Finally, you can nominate a relevant reference product as evidence of the efficacy of the proposed product based on the level of chemical and use pattern similarity between the two products.
+Finally, you can nominate a relevant reference product as evidence of the efficacy of the proposed product based on the level of chemical and use pattern similarity between the 2 products.

 An efficacy and safety dossier must demonstrate that, when the product is used according to label directions, it will be effective as per the label claims and that its application to the target crop (or other situation) will not cause any unintended adverse effect.